GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 **Collection**

-Sets of Resources, which can be retrieved in whole or in part [RFC5023]
+Sets of Resources, which can be retrieved in whole or in part ([RFC 5023][RFC 5023])

 **Entity**

-Entities are instances of entity types [OASIS OData Version 4.0 Part 1: Protocol Plus Errata 02]
+Entities are instances of entity types ([OASIS OData Version 4.0 Part 1: Protocol Plus Errata 02][OData Protocol])

-*Note: Thing, Sensor, Datastream, Observation are some example entity types of the OGC SensorThings API*
+Note: `Thing`, `Sensor`, `Datastream`, `Observation` are some example entity types of the OGC SensorThings API

 **Entity sets**

-Entity sets are named collections of entities (e.g. Sensors is an entity set containing Sensor entities).
+Entity sets are named collections of entities (e.g. `Sensors` is an entity set containing `Sensor` entities).
 An entity's key uniquely identifies the entity within an entity set.
-Entity sets provide entry points into an OGC SensorThings API service.
-[OASIS OData Version 4.0 Part 1: Protocol Plus Errata 02]
+Entity sets provide entry points into an OGC SensorThings API service. ([OASIS OData Version 4.0 Part 1: Protocol Plus Errata 02][OData Protocol])

 **(Internet of) Thing**

-A thing is an object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks.
-[ITU-T Y.2060]
+A thing is an object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks. ([ITU-T Y.2060][ITU-T Y.2060])

 **Measurement**

-A set of operations having the object of determining the value of a quantity [OGC and ISO 19156:2011]
+A set of operations having the object of determining the value of a quantity ([OGC and ISO 19156:2011][OGC and ISO 19156:2011(E)])

 **Observation**

-Act of measuring or otherwise determining the value of a property [OGC and ISO 19156:2011]
+Act of measuring or otherwise determining the value of a property ([OGC and ISO 19156:2011][OGC and ISO 19156:2011(E)])

 **Observation Result**

-Estimate of the value of a property determined through a known observation procedure [OGC and ISO 19156:2011]
+Estimate of the value of a property determined through a known observation procedure ([OGC and ISO 19156:2011][OGC and ISO 19156:2011(E)])

 **Resources**

-A network-accessible data object or service identified by an IRI, as defined in [RFC 2616]
+A network-accessible data object or service identified by an IRI, as defined in ([RFC 2616][RFC 2616])

 **REST**